wkiri/simcalib/README.md

 * `test_probs`: `nt`x`c` numpy array of predicted probabilities (per item, per class)
 * `r`: float >= 0 indicating probability simplex radius for neighborhood

+Return values:
+* `hh`: `nt`x` numpy array of hidden heterogeneity values for the test set.
 The larger the (average) `hh` value is, the more likely that SWC/SWC-HH will out-perform global calibration methods.
 The neighborhood radius `r` (in the probability simplex) influences the granularity of the hidden heterogeneity assessment.

-The second and third return values provide additional information that is not needed to perform calibration but may provide additional insights into individual items.
-* The return value `n_neighbors` is a list that indicates, for each test item, the number of items in the calibration set that fell within probability radius `r` for that test item.
+* `n_neighbors`: a list that indicates, for each test item, the number of items in the calibration set that fell within probability radius `r` for that test item.
-* The return value `rfs` is a list that contains, for each item, the local random forest that was used to estimate `hh` for that item.
+* `rfs`: is a list that contains, for each item, the local random forest that was used to estimate `hh` for that item.

 Then calibrate the probabilities with `calib_sim()` using `hh` as an additional input: